How to Create Angular Reusable Components

 May 5th, 2021 | By Jay Raj | 7 min read

-When we are talking about code, we can take the same approach by learning how to create reusable pieces of code.
-By using that reusable code, you save time which helps in finishing the app faster, while still maintaining quality.
+Using that reusable code saves time, which helps finish the app faster without sacrificing quality.
 Moreover, since you are using the same piece of code, it's also easier to test it.

-In this article, we will explore how to create a reusable Angular component, so that you can reduce your build time.
-To showcase the process we will use a list of employees, but feel free to use any other kind of data.
+To start the process, we will use a list of employees, but you can use any other kind of data.

 npm install -g @angular/cli